White fax machine against a turquoise background. A hand reaches in to remove a piece of paper

 Send an email

-As part of our campaign to bring back universal masking in BC healthcare, we’re flooding BC policy-makers with emails and faxes.
-You can use our one-click email tool here – but if you prefer to send your own, find some wording below to get you started!
+As part of our campaign to keep and strengthen mask protections in BC healthcare, we’re flooding BC policy-makers with emails and faxes.
+You can use our click-to-send email tool here – but if you prefer to send your own messages, find some wording below to get you started!

 Send a fax